 - Nightstand drawers

-Look for live bugs, shed skins, blood spots, or dark staining.
-In the DMV area, multi-family housing often requires checking hallways and shared walls for satellite infestations.
+Look for live bugs, shed skins, blood spots, or dark stains.
+In the DMV area, multi-family housing often requires checking hallways and shared walls too.

-Carpet beetle inspection covers more areas throughout the home:
+Carpet beetle checks cover more of the home:

 - Lift carpet edges with pliers